-Where to send a request asking us to pay for our share of the cost of a prescription drug you have received
+Where to send a request asking for us to pay for our share of the cost for medical care or a drug you have received decision.
+See Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) for more information.

-The coverage determination process includes determining requests to pay for our share of the costs of a prescription drug that you have received.
-If you have received a bill or paid for drugs (such as a pharmacy bill) that you think we should pay for, you may need to ask the plan for reimbursement or to pay the pharmacy bill.
-See Chapter 5 (Asking us to pay our share of the costs for covered prescription drugs).
+If you have received a bill or paid for services (such as a provider bill) that you think we should pay for, you may need to ask us for reimbursement or to pay the provider bill.
+See Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs).

-Please note: If you send us a payment request and we deny any part of your request, you can appeal our decision.
-See Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) for more information.
+Please note: If you send us a payment request and we deny any part of your request, you can appeal our